 Data-driven indicators to trust — how to separate marketing from reality

-Practical tip: read objective measurements (RT60, dispersion plots) and multiple hands-on reviews rather than marketing blurbs.
-With these criteria in mind, you’ll be ready to compare affordable models on real capability in the next section.
+With these criteria for dolby atmos soundbars in mind, you’ll be ready to compare affordable models based on real capability and sound immersion.

 Choosing an Affordable Dolby Atmos Soundbar: Key Specs and Purchase Criteria